taxilang/taxilang/thoughts.md

 # Taxi

 Taxi is a language for defining resources and contracts between systems.
-Similar to Swagger / BAML, and protobuf specs.
+Similar to Swagger / RAML, and protobuf specs.
 (Note - not a serialization format.)

 ## Design goals:

 ### Language agnostic
-Taxi will (initally) compile to BAML, which can then be output to many different languages.
+Taxi will (initially) compile to RAML, which can then be output to many different languages.

-Eventually, the BAML step should be removed.
+Eventually, the RAML step should be removed.

 ### Concise & expressive
 Steal ideas from Kotlin & GraphQL for expressiveness